 Counseling and Wellness offers a number of online workshops, information sheets, and self-help checklists.

 The word "depression" is commonly understood as feelings of sadness, disappointment, hopelessness, grief, and fatigue.
 These experiences may be felt by many college students and all of those emotions vary in some degrees from student to student.
 This can provide important information about how we are reacting to what is happening around us.
 For example, you received a low grade on a test for which you had diligently prepared.
 The difference is when someone experiences these feelings most days for several weeks.
-Consistent depressive feelings can become significantly problematic in such areas such as interpersonal relationships, school, and/or work.
+Consistent depressive feelings can become significantly problematic in areas such as interpersonal relationships, school, and/or work.

 - Depressed mood most of the day, nearly every day